What is Qelbree?

 Your healthcare provider will decide if Qelbree can be taken with other medicines.

-Especially tell your healthcare provider if your child takes:
+Especially tell your healthcare provider if you or your child take:

-Know the medicines your child takes.
-Keep a list of them and show it to your healthcare provider and pharmacist when your child gets a new medicine.
+Know the medicines you or your child takes.
+Keep a list of them and show it to your healthcare provider and pharmacist when you or your child gets a new medicine.

 Do not start any new medicine during treatment with Qelbree without first talking to your healthcare provider.